 The Beach Huts

-One of four suites along the seafront in the village of Felpham, our Beach Hut was bright and cheerful, tastefully decorated with a contemporary seaside theme and a pleasing nod to nostalgia.
+One of four suites along the seafront in the village of Felpham, our Beach Hut suite was bright and cheerful, tastefully decorated with a contemporary seaside theme and a pleasing nod to nostalgia.
 The most striking feature is the full-length wall to wall picture window looking out to sea from the living area.
-It opens up onto a private wooden terrace with a small table and reclining chairs.
+Opening up onto a private wooden terrace with a small table and reclining chairs it’s the perfect spot to take in the sea views and relax.

 Back inside from the large comfortable L-shaped sofa the view was equally mesmerising.
 We had everything we needed at our fingertips – a smart TV with Netflix, a kettle, Nespresso machine with tea, coffee and fresh milk provided in a stylish, bright red Smeg fridge.
-And a complimentary bottle of wine.
+There was also a very welcome complimentary bottle of wine.

 Up a few stairs, the mezzanine master bedroom has a second TV, several draws, a dressing table and a small wardrobe/cupboard with ironing board and iron inside.
 Best of all is that you can lie in bed and gaze out to sea through the large portal window opposite